brozot/Laravel-FCM/doc/LaravelFCM/Response/DownstreamResponse.md

 [at line 366](https://github.com/code-lts/Laravel-FCM/blob/main/src/Response/DownstreamResponse.php#L366)

 get token to modify.        key: oldToken
-value: new token</p>
+value: new token

-<p>find the old token in your database and replace it with the new one
+find the old token in your database and replace it with the new one

 #### Return Value